AdobeDocs/aep-mobile-sdkdocs/src/pages/edge/adobe-journey-optimizer/in-app-message/tutorials/tabs/javascript-from-native.md

 <Variant platform="android3x" task="obtain" repeat="5"/>

-In the `onShow` function of the `PresentationDelegate`, get a reference to the `InAppEventHandler` which can be used for Javascript interactions.
+In the `onShow` function of the `PresentationDelegate`, obtain a reference to the `InAppMessageEventHandler` for use in Javascript interactions.

 #### Kotlin